Horst Blankenburg: Club career

 Blankenburg's career began in the youth team of VfL Heidenheim; his professional career began at 1.
 FC Nürnberg under Max Merkel in the 1967–68 season.
 Nürnberg won the Bundesliga in that season, even though his contribution consisted of only 13 games, none of them league matches.
 He then transferred to Wiener Sportclub in Vienna for 45,000 German marks, where he managed to impress.
 After the season, he switched to TSV 1860 Munich for 100,000 German marks.
 In that season, he had 31 appearances and even scored one goal, but his team was relegated, he moved on to Ajax in the Netherlands.

 Ajax golden era

 Blankenburg played together with Johan Cruyff, Johan Neeskens, Ruud Krol, and Arie Haan.
 His coaches at Ajax were Stefan Kovács and Rinus Michels, who designed the famous Dutch offside trap around him and Velibor Vasović.
-In the five seasons at Ajax he won the European Cup three years in a row between 1971 and 1973 and the Intercontinental Cup in 1972.
+In the five seasons at Ajax he won the European Cup three consecutive seasons (1971 to 1973) and the Intercontinental Cup in 1972.
 He became Dutch champion in 1972 and 1973 and won the Dutch Cup in 1971 and 1972.